grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

   choose the first subchannel that reports READY.
 That behavior seems consistent with the intent of Happy Eyeballs, so we will preserve it.
 - A subchannel must be in state IDLE in order for pick_first to request a connection attempt on it.
-However, when pick_first decides to start a connection attempt on a given subchannel (whether because it is the first subchannel in the list or because the timer fired before the previous address' connection attempt completed), that subchannel may not be in state IDLE.
+However, during the first pass through the address list, when pick_first decides to start a connection attempt on a given subchannel (whether because it is the first subchannel in the list or because the timer fired before the previous address' connection attempt completed), that subchannel may not be in state IDLE.
   - If the subchannel is in state CONNECTING, we do not need to actually request a connection, but we will treat it as if we did.
     Specifically, we will start the timer and wait to see if the connection